mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Limit-1 cards still allowed to be marked
 - Staple cards in Main Deck up to 5 cards
 - Forbidded card list are not marked
+- Allowed rarity are UR, SR, and R

 ### Extra Deck Filler
 - DM Girl Dragon Knight